India witnesses worst Covid toll as 4,329 die in a day | Greater Kashmir

 With 4,329 deaths in last 24 hours, India on Tuesday recorded highest fatalities from Covid infection, the Union Ministry of Health and Family Welfare said.

-However, 2,63,533 new cases were reported in the same duration —the lowest in 26 days.
+However, there was a bright side as well, as 2,63,533 new cases reported in the same duration — were the lowest in 26 days.
 On Monday, the number of Covid cases has come down below the three-lakh- mark for the first time since April 21.

 On May 12, India recorded 4,205 Covid deaths, while on May 7, the country had recorded its highest ever cases of 4,14,188.